MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

 # Conqueror recipe (CQS Basics): solving cross-cutting concerns with middlewares (e.g. validation or retrying on failure)

-This recipe shows how simple it is to solve cross-cutting concerns like validation or logging for your commands and queries with **Conqueror.CQS**.
+This recipe shows how simple it is to solve cross-cutting concerns like validation or retrying on failure for your commands and queries with **Conqueror.CQS**.

 If you have not read the recipe for [getting started](../getting-started#readme) yet, we recommend you take a look at it before you start with this recipe.